 Sign in to view your journeys, link your Nectar card and more

-Special 'Key Worker' timetable in operation until further noticeThere are major disruptions on the TPE Network. - Click for more information - Last updated: 12:23 AM
+Amended timetable in operation until further notice: Remember - only travel if your journey is necessaryThere are major disruptions on the TPE Network. - Click for more information - Last updated: 10:36 PM

 Carlisle, the only city in Cumbria, boasts a rich Roman history and industrial past.
 Reflecting this heritage, it has a host of museums and is also only a short hop from Hadrian’s Wall.
 As a border town, it holds the record as the UK’s most besieged city – nowadays though, you’ll find its doors are wide open.
 Travel is easy too as it’s just 20 minutes from Lockerbie and under 2 hours from Manchester.